 "We're all from a different place, I guess, backgrounds, and heritage, we're all from a different place, and communication gets hard when we're not open minded, we don't understand everybody's thoughts, we're narrow minded, and that's when it's hard to communicate with each other.
 It's also hard to communicate with each other when, for me, I'm not there everyday.
 I'm out of the loop a lot."
 [Heather, Lines 336-341]

 Unlike Edward, Heather is describing more of a task related issue where an individual may under-accommodate, or not-accommodate due to the lack of consideration for the other person’s knowledge.
 She also referred to the times where coworkers can be narrow minded, or forgetful that differences exist and everyone may not always be on the same page.
-This is interesting as it also brings out the consequences of non-accommodation as it relates to the workplace. these types of roles have tension, they also reveal a competing purpose in the functioning of the role.
-As a result, a paradox develops for the liaison in this organization.
+This is interesting as it also brings out the consequences of non-accommodation as it relates to the workplace.

 Hospital Chaplaincy as a Paradox

 In reflection, I look at the role of the hospital chaplain and I see the tensions and competing goals of the position developing into a paradox of hospital chaplaincy.
-Chaplains in the hospital environment are a necessary piece to the organization, but often viewed as insignificant to the operation of a hospital.
-They are needed for their different perspective on health, but not always valued because their opinion is not backed by medical experience.
-Chaplains are not always recognized for the non-spiritual tasks they complete but they are often referred to when coworkers need help with a task.
-These instances are normal tensions that come with the role of the hospital chaplain.

-Under this theme chaplains explain their different issues that contribute to the paradoxical nature of their position.
-Whether it’s the difficulty in being a non-revenue-generating department, being asked to return to work outside of the regular shift, or being recognized by others on the job, chaplains must deal with job-related tensions.
-How they respond to these tensions are different, but each of them approach issues with sensitivity and caution.
-A paradox related to organizational structure can sometime be beneficial for individuals with multiple roles so chaplains may also give their organization an advantage.
+Chaplains in the hospital environment are a necessary organizational piece, but often viewed as insignificant to the hospital’s operation.
+They offer different perspectives on health, but others perceive them as lacking medical experience.
+Chaplains rarely “earn” credit for non-spiritual organizational tasks they complete and often find themselves being called upon in times of need.
+These instances are normal tensions within the hospital chaplain role.
+Chaplains explain the issues that contribute to the paradoxical nature of their position.
+Whether it is difficulty as a non-revenue-generating department, being asked to return to work outside of the regular shift, or being recognized by others on the job, chaplains must handle job-related tensions.
+How they respond to these tensions differs, but each of them approaches issues with sensitivity and caution.

-Chaplain Todd attempted to explain this idea in his own words.
-In his case, he is dealing with an issue of the perception of value for his position, while attempting to work with a coworker in his department.
-He explained his feelings of exclusion and the ability to fight for legitimacy of his role.
+Chaplain Todd attempts to explain this idea.
+In his case, he deals with an issue of his position’s perceived value while attempting to work with a coworker in his department.
+He explains his feelings of exclusion and the ability to fight for legitimacy.